SkittleBomb/terraform-azurerm-avm-res-datafactory-factory/examples/linked_custom_service/README.md

   resource_group_name = azurerm_resource_group.this.name

   account_tier                      = "Standard"  # (Optional) Defines the Tier to use for this storage account.
 Valid options are Standard and Premium.
-Defaults to Standard. account_replication_type          = "GRS"       # (Optional) Defines the type of replication to use for this storage account.
+Defaults to Standard. account_replication_type          = "LRS"       # (Optional) Defines the type of replication to use for this storage account.
 Valid options are LRS, GRS, RAGRS, ZRS, GZRS, and RAGZRS.
 Defaults to LRS. account_kind                      = "StorageV2" # (Optional) Defines the Kind to use for this storage account.
 Valid options are Storage, StorageV2, BlobStorage, FileStorage, BlockBlobStorage.
 Defaults to StorageV2. access_tier                       = "Hot"       # (Optional) Defines the access tier to use for this storage account.
 Valid options are Hot and Cool.
 Defaults to Hot. is_hns_enabled                    = true        # (Optional) Defines whether or not Hierarchical Namespace is enabled for this storage account.
 Defaults to false